 DNJ sees the historic tax credit envisioned in the Historic Property Reinvestment Act as another tool in the economic development tool box that will assist downtowns in revitalizing underutilized and vacant properties.
 As further information, we are enclosing a map of the 35 other states that have historic tax credit programs, as well as the federal tax credit program impacts in NJ and surrounding states.
 We thank you for this opportunity to present DNJ’s support for this important legislation that positively impacts our downtowns.
 Please do not hesitate to contact DNJ for additional information on this, or other matters related to the economic vitality of our downtowns.

-For full text of the memo to the Senate State Government, Tourism, Gaming and
+Full text of the memo to the Senate State Government, Tourism, Gaming and Historic Preservation Committee.

 About Downtown New Jersey

 Downtown New Jersey (DNJ) is a non-profit membership organization of individuals, businesses, developers, government agencies, and local and regional entities that are passionate about downtowns.
 Downtowns reflect our communities’ unique identities, provide a focal point, a convenient local place of commerce, and offer a sense of place where people can gather and truly be a community.
 DNJ provides advocacy, education, and technical assistance resources dedicated to ensuring the vitality of our downtowns.
 For more information, visit www.downtownnj.com.